Pecan-Street/daycent-docker-aws/README.md

 - -e : extend file name, the binary file that will be read as a starting point (without the .bin extension)
 - -f : if set will download the binary extend file from an s3 uri like s3://daycentinputs/inputs/extend.bin
 - -i : s3 uri link to the s3 file containing the input directory that has been compressed into a .tgz, tar.gz, or zip file. (for example: s3://psitestdata/inputs/inputs.tgz)
-- -j : job s3 bucket. a uri for an s3 bucket to collect the job inputs/outputs. will contain the individual runs from this job set (s3://daycent-jobs/jobs/1234)
+- -j : job s3 bucket.
+A uri for an s3 bucket to collect the job inputs/outputs. will contain the individual runs from this job set (s3://daycent-jobs/jobs/1234)
 - -r : run id (optional) : just a folder name to tack on to the job s3 uri to store job specific info.
 If not set, one will be created with the name `run12345678` where 123455678 is replaced with the epoch time in seconds.
 - -o : copy entire run directory after the DayCent run to the s3 job/run/outputs directory (the directory gets created on the fly)
 - -d : s3 uri link to a "diff" archive.
 A .tgz or .zip file that will be downloaded and layered over top of the input directory after the input directory is downloaded and extracted.